Resaw-git/Resaw-git/README.md

   About Me
 </h1>
 <p align="center">
   I'm a passionate developer :fire: who's always willing to learn and work across technologies and domains.
 I love to explore :mag: new technologies and leverage them to solve real-life problems.
-I'm currently into Web Development and working :chart_with_upwards_trend: on my Data Structures and algorithms skills.
+I'm currently into Cross-Platform Development and working :chart_with_upwards_trend: on my Data Structures and algorithms skills.
 </p>

 <p align="center">